Request - Pastor Letter

 In practice, this means that only the smallest employees are likely to suffer an undue hardship on account of accommodating the Sabbath observance of an employee.
 So, for example, even paying weekly overtime to cover a Sabbath shift would only be a “substantial increased cost” if the business is small.
 Moreover, Employee grumbling or morale issues concerning a Sabbath accommodation are unlikely to constitute an undue hardship on the conduct of the business, and the Court made it clear that impacts on coworkers are not an undue hardship.

-In the typical employment setting, there are various methods that may be utilized to provide scheduling accommodations.
+In the typical employment setting, management has unfettered discretion over scheduling, and can adjust schedules as needed.
+There are various methods that may be utilized to provide scheduling accommodations.
 These include:

 1. Adjusting the employee’s schedule